Fort Garry Horse: Lineage chart

-Lineage of the Fort Garry Horse:

 Operational history

-The Great War
+Great War

 Details from the 32nd Manitoba Horse and the 34th Fort Garry Horse were placed on active service on 6 August 1914 for local protection duties.

-The 6th Battalion, Canadian Expeditionary Force, was organised in Winnipeg in August 1914.
+The 6th Battalion, Canadian Expeditionary Force, was organized in Winnipeg in August 1914.
 10 officers and 224 men of the 34th FGH joined the battalion as well as members of the 20th Border Horse, 18th Mounted Rifles, 32nd Manitoba Horse, 15th Canadian Light Horse, and 22nd Saskatchewan Light Horse.
 The 6th battalion proceeded to England with the First Contingent in October 1914 and was part of the 2nd Brigade of the 1st Canadian Infantry Division, CEF.
 In March 1915, the 6th Battalion was removed from the 1st Canadian Division and re-roled to form the Canadian Cavalry Depot, to support the Canadian Cavalry Brigade in France.
 The Canadian Cavalry Depot would provide the officers and men for the Fort Garry Horse CEF.
 Despite its connection with the 34th FGH, and FGH (CEF), the 6th Battalion was not perpetuated by the unit after the war.
-The perpetuation went to The Border Horse and is held by the XII Manitoba Dragoons, now on the Supplementary Order of Battle.
+The perpetuation went to the Border Horse and is held by the XII Manitoba Dragoons, now on the Supplementary Order of Battle.

-The Fort Garry Horse, CEF, was organised in England on 21 January 1916.
+The Fort Garry Horse, CEF, was organized in England on 21 January 1916.
 It disembarked in France on 25 February 1916, where it fought in France and Flanders as part of the Canadian Cavalry Brigade until the end of the war.
 The regiment was disbanded on 6 November 1920.
 Harcus Strachan of the regiment was awarded the Victoria Cross for his actions at the battle of Cambrai on November 20, 1917, in France.

-The regiment also mobilised the 34th Fort Garry Horse Overseas Training Depot, CEF, on 15 June 1917.
+The regiment also mobilized the 34th Fort Garry Horse Overseas Training Depot, CEF, on 15 June 1917.
 It was re-designated the 34th Fort Garry Horse, Depot Squadron, CEF, on 1 January 1917 and embarked for Britain on 21 May 1917, where it provided reinforcements to the Canadian Corps in the field.
 The squadron was disbanded on 6 November 1920.

-The 226th Battalion (Men of the North), CEF, was authorised on 15 July 1916 and embarked for Britain on 16 December 1916, where its personnel were absorbed by the 14th Reserve Battalion, CEF on 7 April 1917 to provide reinforcements for the Canadian Corps in the field.
+The 226th Battalion (Men of the North), CEF, was authorized on 15 July 1916 and embarked for Britain on 16 December 1916, where its personnel were absorbed by the 14th Reserve Battalion, CEF on 7 April 1917 to provide reinforcements for the Canadian Corps in the field.
 The battalion was disbanded on 27 July 1917.
 The Fort Garry Horse perpetuates both Boulton's Mounted Infantry of 1885 and the 226th Battalion.